omiejung01/ChatApp-FC/README.md

 ```

 # images/
 Please put 2 image files in your images directory.
+The prefereable size is 600x600.

 ```
 logo.png